TomHarte/CLK/README.md

 Self-ratings:
 * the Electron, Oric and Vic-20 are pretty much perfect;
-* the ZX80, ZX81, ColecoVision and MSX 1 are very strong;
+* the ZX80, ZX81, ColecoVision, MSX 1 and Apple IIs are very strong;
-* the Apple II/II+ and IIe should be strong by design, but are relatively new;
 * the Amstrad CPC has known accuracy deficiencies in its 8272 and 6845;
 * the Atari 2600 has some known accuracy deficiencies in its TIA;
 * the C-1540(/1) is locked in reading mode and doesn't yet support writing.